Why use Handbrake?

 - Destination: Select where you want the transcoded video file to be saved by clicking Browse…

-- Give the file an appropriate name such as “(Original-Filename)-H264.mp4” so you know which version is the one you have compressed.
+- In Save As, give the file an appropriate name such as “(Original-Filename)-h264.mp4” so that you know which version is the one you have compressed.
 Choose where you want to save it, and click Save.

 - Choose Format MP4 file.

-- Enter an Average Bitrate (kbps) for the video between 5,000-10,000 (choose 5000 unless you want a much higher quality video that will take longer to upload and download – see File Size Guide for more details).
-If you have plenty of time to wait while the program compresses your video, tick 2-pass encoding for better results.
-If you are in a hurry, then leave this box un-ticked.
+- Enter an Average Bitrate (kbps) for the video between 5,000-10,000 (choose 10,000 unless you want a much higher quality video that will take longer to upload and download — see File Size Guide for more details).
+If you have time to wait while Handbrake compresses the video, choose the 2-pass encoding for better results.
+You may tick Turbo first-pass to speed up this process slightly.
+Otherwise, leave this unticked.

-- Click the Picture Settings button which opens a new dialog box where we can change the video frame size or resolution.
+- Click the Dimensions button, which opens a new dialogue box where we can change the video frame size or resolution.

 - Change Anamorphic to None (this feature is more suited to DVD ripping).
 Change Modulus to 16.
 Tick Keep Aspect Ratio.
 Use the stepper (click the arrow down) on Width to change Width from 1920 (full HD) down to 1280.
-Your Height should automatically then read as 720, if you have Keep Aspect Ratio ticked.
+Your Height should automatically then read as 720 if you have Kept Aspect Ratio ticked.

-- Select the Audio tab and select AAC (ffmpeg) Codec.
+- Select the Audio tab and select AAC (CoreAudio) Codec.
 Choose the 48.000 Hz Samplerate.
 Choose Stereo for Mixdown.
 Choose 320 for your audio Bitrate.

-- Hit the Start button and wait until video has finished encoding.
+- Hit the Start button and wait until the video has finished encoding.

 Compressing H264 Using Presets